microsoft/ai4eutils/README.md

 for Azure Blob Storage.

 - `TF_OD_API`: A Dockerfile and a script to prepare a Docker image for use with the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).

+- `gDrive_download.py`: Semi-automatic script for bulk download from shared Google Drives using the gDrive Python SDK.

+- `azure-sdk-calc-storage-size`: Script for recursively computing the size of all blobs and files in an Azure subscription.

+- `azure-metrics-calc-storage-size`: Script for computing the total size of all storage accounts in an Azure subscription (using Azure Metrics).

 # Contributing